AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 Features

 -   Uses the SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads.
-In addition, improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of SHENLONG chips.
+In addition, improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of chips.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs only.
 -   Provides high network and storage I/O performance based on large computing capacity.